isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publish-microservice-performance-data.md

 # New Cloud Publishing Microservice Architecture and Performance Data

-This article share the insights into the architecture of the new publishing microservice and some performance comparison of the new service with old cloud architecture and AEM Guides on-prem offering.
+This article share the insights into the architecture and some performance numbers of the new cloud publishing microservice.

 ## Issues with existing publishing workflows on cloud

 DITA Publishing is a resource-intensive process dependent mainly on available system memory and CPU.
-The need for these resources increases further if we are publishing large maps with many topics or if we are doing multiple parallel publishing.
+The need for these resources increases further if publishers are publishing large maps with many topics or if multiple parallel publishing requests are triggered.

 If you are not using the new service, then all the publishing happens on the same Kubernetes(k8) pod which is also running the AEM cloud server.
 A typical k8 pod has a limit on the amount of memory and CPU that it can use.
 If AEM Guides users are publishing large or parallel workloads, this limit can breach fast.
 K8 restarts pods which are trying to use more resources than the configured limit which can have serious impact on the AEM cloud instance itself.